statmike/Resampling-Methods-in-SAS-Viya/readme.md

     resample.bootstrap /
       intable="string"
       bss=integer
+      B=integer

 Parameter Descriptions

     intable="string"
       required
-      specifies the name of the table to sample from in cas bss=integer
+      specifies the name of the table to resample from in cas bss=integer
       not required
       default=10
-      Specifies the number of resamples to take per threadid in the cas environment
+      Specifies the number of resamples to take per threadid in the cas environment B=integer
+      not required
+      Specifies the desired number of bootstrap resamples.
+Will look at the number of threads (_nthreads_) in the environment and set the value of bss to ensure the final number of bootstrap resamples is >=B.  Note: overwrites any specified value of bss.
 ```

 ---
 ### resample.doubleBootstrap action
-Creates a table of identically sized bootstrap and double-bootstrap samples from table <intable> and stores them in a tables <intable>_bs and <intable>_dbs.
+Creates a table of identically sized bootstrap and double-bootstrap resamples from table <intable> and stores them in a tables <intable>_bs and <intable>_dbs.
 Runs the addRowID action on the <intable>.
-Columns that describe the link between the double-bootstrap samples and the bootstrap samples are:
+Columns that describe the link between the double-bootstrap resamples and the bootstrap resamples are:
 * bsID - is the naturally numbered (1, 2, ..., b) identifier of a resample
 * dbsID - is the naturally numbered (1, 2, ..., b) identifier of a resample from bsID
 * dbs_rowID - is the naturally numbered (1, 2, ..., n) row identifier within the value of dbsID
-* bs_rowID - is the naturally numbered (1, 2, ..., n) row identifier for the sampled in bsID
+* bs_rowID - is the naturally numbered (1, 2, ..., n) row identifier for the resampled row in bsID
-* rowID - is the naturally numbered (1, 2, ..., n) row identifier for the sampled row in <intable>
+* rowID - is the naturally numbered (1, 2, ..., n) row identifier for the resampled row in <intable>
-* bag - is 1 for sampled rows, 0 for rowID values not sampled within the bsID (will have missing for bs_rowID)
+* bag - is 1 for resampled rows, 0 for rowID values not resampled within the bsID (will have missing for bs_rowID)
-  * 0 could be a non-sampled row in either the bsID or the dbsID (samples from bsID)
+  * 0 could be a non-resampled row in either the bsID or the dbsID (resampled from bsID)

 ```
 CASL Syntax